carbeer/distributed_algorithms/README.md

 The goal is to implement a distributed payment system through reliable FIFO transmission channels over UDP.
 This will lay ground for the implementation of a blockchain on top of these reliable channels.

+The way that we implement it is by spawning a process for each node of our simulated distributed network.
+This host will communicate its messages with the rest of the network using a 'Best Effort Broadcast' logic, and deliver the messages of the rest of the network using a 'FIFO delivery logic'.

 The programming language used is java.

 ## Folders and structure